nilshartmann/spring-for-graphql-blog-example/README.md

 ```

-Or import the project into your IDE and run the main class `nh.example.graphqlblog.SpringGraphqlJavaMagazinApplication`
+Or import the project into your IDE and run the main class `nh.example.graphqlblog.SpringGraphqlBlogApplication`

 The server runs on `http://localhost:9800`